zijianhuang/apptranslation/CONTRIBUTING.md

 Additionally, through XElement the original layout of the source document can be preserved.

+**Remarks:**
+* While there are good .NET libraries like [XLIFF2-Object-Model](https://github.com/microsoft/XLIFF2-Object-Model), it is sufficient enough to use XElement directly since the scop of this project is focused on translating from source to target only.

 Please create issue before forking and PR.

 ## Other Good Tools Used by .NET Developers